xiao-nan-liu/workspace/Project/ASU_project/Alzheimer_Missing_Modality/README.md

 Background

-Use the MRI, FDG-PET, and Amyloid-PET image to detect if the patient is in earlystage of AD, which is, cognitive impairment.
+Use the MRI, FDG-PET, and Amyloid-PET image to detect if the patient is in early stage of AD, which is, cognitive impairment.

 Challenge